 - Being extra cautious when you or your co-workers have existing medical conditions or are taking medications that may increase the risks of working in hot environments.

-Now that you have learned how to keep yourself safe during the heat of summer, click here for tips on how to keep your equipment up and running in the heat.
+Now that you have learned how to keep yourself safe with extreme heat in construction, click here for tips on how to keep your equipment up and running in the heat.